 Because LEO satellites are closer to Earth, the round-trip delay to and from the satellite, is shorter than a satellite in GEO.
 That translates to data and voice communications that are faster and have lower latency than they would with a traditional satellite.
 An added advantage of LEO is that signals travel faster through the vacuum of space than through fiber optic cable.
 This means LEO satellites have the potential to be comparable to the performance of terrestrial networks.

 Telesat plans to provide LEO satellite connectivity to all of Alaska.
-Based on their current plans and estimates, they will be operational throughout the state in August of 2022.
+Based on their current plans and estimates, they will be operational in the state in 2024.

 GCI is the leader in satellite connectivity in Alaska.
 As LEO satellites come online, we are in active talks with every major provider.
 Our goal is to enable our customers to get reliable, cost effective connectivity and we will be ready to provide LEO to our customers when it is ready for market in Alaska.